lisp-mirror/lqml/examples/meshtastic/readme.md

 ask for pairing/PIN during BLE ini.
 If your device doesn't have a display, use `123456` as your PIN.

-It may occur that the devices are sometimes not found.
-For me it worked again after unpairing the devices.
-Remember to unpair them from all computers/mobile devices.
+It may occur that the devices are sometimes not found; in those cases

+* try to turn bluetooth off and on again, and/or:
+* try to reboot your radios, and/or:
+* try to unpair your radios from all computers/devices

 A generic bluetooth app like **nRF Connect** may help in order to see if the devices themselves work and are able to connect.